 Question: What is the difference between an EdD and an EdS degree?

 Answer: While Doctor of Education (EdD) and Educational Specialist (EdS) programs may cover similar topics and even be offered in the same concentrations, these two degrees are quite different when it comes to their requirements and intent.
 The EdD is a doctorate, designed for working professionals who want to take on the highest leadership roles in educational settings.
 It typically involves substantial research work and contributing new knowledge to the field in the form of a dissertation.
 The EdS is also a postgraduate degree (typically post-master’s), however, it is not a doctorate.
-Students pursue this degree, which requires roughly half the number of credits as an EdD, in order to gain particular skills for a particular type of job (e.g., principal or superintendent).
+Students pursue this degree, which requires roughly half the number of credits as an EdD, in order to gain particular skills for a particular type of job (e.g., principal, superintendent, director of educational technology).

-The learn more about EdD and EdS degree programs, as well as the differences between these two credentials, continue reading below.
+The learn more about EdS and EdD degree programs, as well as the differences between these two credentials, continue reading below.

 Doctor of Education (EdD) Degree Programs